vladislav-buivol/student-app/README.md

 # Services
 SERVICE_R_PORT=8080
 SERVICE_S_PORT=8081

+# Nexus (port exposed by the Nexus container in docker-compose)
+# Choose a port that does NOT conflict with SERVICE_S_PORT on the host.
+# For example, if SERVICE_S_PORT=8081, use NEXUS_PORT=8085
+NEXUS_PORT=8085
 ```

 Notes:
 - RabbitMQ management UI will be available on http://localhost:15672 (user/pass as above).
 - Postgres will be available on localhost:5432.
+- Nexus UI (if enabled in docker-compose) will be at http://localhost:%NEXUS_PORT% (e.g., http://localhost:8085).
+Create a hosted Maven repository to deploy the students-soap-client artifact.
+- Avoid port conflicts: ensure NEXUS_PORT differs from SERVICE_S_PORT on the host.
 - You can change ports and credentials if needed.

 ## 2) Run everything with Docker Compose
 From the project root:

+Important: Ensure the dependency com.example:students-soap-client:1.0.0 is available in your Nexus (and Service-R/settings.xml points to it) before building, otherwise the Service-R image build will fail.

 Build images and start all services (in the background):